 The Foundation will take all reasonable steps to ensure that the personal information collected, used and disclosed is accurate, complete and current.

-Individuals/organisations who have provided personal information can assist by notifying the Foundation of changes to their personal details.
+Individuals/organisations that have provided personal information can assist by notifying the Foundation of changes to their personal details.

 The Foundation will endeavour to maintain a secure system for storing personal information including encryption of credit card details.
 All reasonable steps will be taken to protect the personal information provided by individuals from misuse, loss and unauthorised access, alteration, or disclosure.
 Personal information that is no longer used or relevant will be destroyed or de-identified.

-The Foundation will only disclose personal information for direct marketing purposes with the expressed consent of an individual or organisation.
-The Foundation provides an easy to follow opt out option to enable the discontinuation and prevention of any further communications from the Foundation.
+We will only disclose personal information for direct marketing purposes with the expressed consent of an individual or organisation.
+We provide an easy to follow opt out option to enable the discontinuation and prevention of any further communications from us.

-You have a right to access and, if necessary, to correct, complete or update the personal information provided to and held by the Foundation.
-Should you wish to access your personal information, make a correction, or seek further information about privacy, please contact:
+You have a right to access and, if necessary, to correct, complete or update the personal information provided to and held by us.
+Should you wish to access your personal information, make a correction, or seek further information about privacy, please contact;

 The Privacy Officer